AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/total-data-volume.md

 Starting on September 24, 2024, the Total Data Volume metric will replace the previous metric of Average Profile Richness.

-Total Data Volume represents the total amount of data available for Adobe Experience Platform Profile Service to use in engagement workflows.
+Total Data Volume represents the total amount of data available for Adobe Experience Platform Real-Time Customer Profile to use in engagement workflows.
 This value is equivalent to the Addressable Audience metric multiplied by the Average Profile Richness.

 ## Frequently asked questions {#faq}